bdeckard92/dupUT/01-Class-Content/11-Express/02-Challenge/README.md

 * `GET /api/notes` should read the `db.json` file and return all saved notes as JSON

 * `POST /api/notes` should receive a new note to save on the request body, add it to the `db.json` file, and then return the new note to the client.
 You'll need to find a way to give each note a unique id when it's saved (look into `npm` packages that could do this for you).

+## Bonus

+You haven’t learned how to handle DELETE requests, but this application has that functionality in the frontend.
+As a bonus, see if you can add the DELETE route to the application using the following guideline:

 * `DELETE /api/notes/:id` should receive a query parameter containing the id of a note to delete.
 In order to delete a note, you'll need to read all notes from the `db.json` file, remove the note with the given `id` property, and then rewrite the notes to the `db.json` file.